rmsepulveda/FWD-project4-news-nlp/README.md

-# Project Instructions

-This repo is your starter code for the project.
-It is the same as the starter code we began with in lesson 2.
-Install and configure Webpack just as we did in the course.
-Feel free to refer to the course repo as you build this one, and remember to make frequent commits and to create and merge branches as necessary!
+# Project 4: Evaluate a News Article with Natural Language Processing

+## Overview

+This project is part of Udacity's Front End Development Nanodegree.
+From the course:
+> This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.

-The goal of this project is to give you practice with:
+The goal of this project is to get get used to:
 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins